mallory/e2ee/draft-e2ee.md

 : If a message is permanently lost by the network, sender(s) and/or recipient(s) should still be able to communicate.

 Deniability
 : Deniability ensures that anyone able to decrypt a record of the transcript, including message recipients, cannot cryptographically prove to others that a particular participant of a communication authored a specific message.
-As demonstrated by widely implemented protocols, this optional property must exist in conjunction with the necessary property of authentication, i.e. participants in a communication must be assured that they are communicating with the intended parties but this assurance cannot be transmitted to any other parties.
+This optional property must exist in conjunction with the necessary property of authentication, i.e. participants in a communication must be assured that they are communicating with the intended parties but this assurance cannot be transmitted to any other parties.

 Post-compromise security
 : Post-compromise security is a security property that seeks to guarantee future confidentiality and integrity in the face of a passive end-point compromise and consequently that communication sent post-compromise is protected with the same security properties that existed before the compromise.
 It is usually achieved by adding new ephemeral key exchanges, ie new randomness, to the derivation of encryption/decryption keys every 'x' amount of time or after 'n' messages sent.
 Note that post-compromise security is not met in the face of active attackers that compromise an end-point.
-This property can add a level of complexity to a protocol as deriving new key material can be expensive, and, therefore, it has to be carefully evaluated as part of a system's design.
+This property can add a level of complexity to a protocol as deriving new key material can be expensive, and, therefore, it has to be carefully balanced as part of a system's design.

 Metadata obfuscation
 : Digital communication inevitably generates data other than the content of the communication itself, such as IP addresses, user identifiers, group memberships, date and time of messages and size of messages.
 Inferred metadata includes interaction between IP addresses, time of first contact and frequencies of contact, login, and messages.
 To enhance the privacy and security of end-to-end encryption, steps should be taken to minimize, obscure or delete metadata.